blueblazer22x/blueblazer22x.github.io/README.md

 These files are large and may take awhile to download depending on your internet speed.
-The video files can be played on a Windows PC using the Media Player app, or you can use most other media players on your phone or computer regardless of operating system.
+Once downloaded, the video files can be played on a Windows PC using the Media Player app, or you can use most other media players on your phone or computer regardless of operating system.